mwanikidennis/Baraza-la-Jukwa/Docs/Start Build/Merged_Expected_Bolt_Implementation_2026_05_11.md

-# JUKWA Phase 2 Roadmap
+# JUKWA  Roadmap
-This document outlines the strategic priorities for the next phase of the Jukwa platform development.
+This document outlines the strategic priorities of the Jukwa platform development.

 ## 1. Privacy & Security (Hardened)
 - [x] **Citizen Vault Relay**: NGO-aligned infrastructure for anonymous reporting.